 Most people associate eating disorders with teens and young adults.
 However, they also affect older adults, though the risk factors are different.
 Eating disorders in elderly individuals often result from depression or grief.
 As older adults lose friends and family to disease and aging, they often change dietary habits to cope with the grief.
 Symptoms include rapid weight loss or gain, changes in behavior at mealtimes, excessive use of diet pills and supplements, and missed meals.

-At High Focus Centers, our treatment programs help older adults overcome mental illness.
-If someone in your life is suffering from a mental health condition, submit a contact form or call (877) 701-0682.
+At High Focus Centers, our mental health treatment programs help older adults overcome mental illness.
+If someone in your life is suffering from a mental health condition, submit a contact form or call (800) 877-3628.
 Get the help your loved one needs.